-A presumably new vine disease that began in the late 20th century Austria and Germany occurred (in 2002 for the first time massively and comprehensively).
-The name Zweigelt disease (which has unfortunately naturalized in the meantime) resulted from the fact that apparently especially the grape Zweigelt was affected.
-However, all other varieties have been affected (with slightly different symptoms), so this name is a bit misleading.
-Sensitive and susceptible to this disease varieties are next to the Zweigelt Blauburger.
+A probably new Rebstock disease, which started in the late 20th century Austria and Germany occurred (for the first time in 2002 massive and nationwide).
+The name Zweigelt disease (which unfortunately has become common in the meantime) resulted from the fact that apparently, above all, the grape variety Zweigelt was affected.
+However, all other varieties have also been infected (with slightly different symptoms), so this name is somewhat misleading.
+Sensitive and susceptible varieties to this disease are next to Zweigelt Blauburger.
 Green Valtellina.
 Pinot Noir.
 Rotgipfler.
 St. Laurent and Zierfandler,

-The first symptoms show up with the veraison (Maturity onset).
-All of a sudden, the berries go limp, shrink or wither the whole grapes, On grape scaffold are - in contrast to quite similar effect stem necrosis - to see no visible damage.
-Early detection is more likely with red wine grapes because individual areas of a grape do not completely stain (see above).
-This partial damage mostly affects the grape tip and is similar to that in South Tyrol, especially in the Vernatsch variety ( Schiava Grossa ) occurring, referred to as "speed camera" form of Stiellähme.
-Finally, the berries shrink like a raisin, but remain hanging on the green grape structure for a long time.
-At individual exaggerated discoloration also occurs.
-This image is similar to the one Esca disease, which causes confusion.
+The first symptoms appear with the veraison (Maturity onset).
+All of a sudden, the berries go limp, shrink or wither grapes, On the grape skeleton are - in contrast to the quite similarly effective stem necrosis - no visible damage.
+Early detection is more possible with red wine grapes because individual areas of a grape do not completely color (see above).
+This partial damage mostly affects the top of the grape and is similar to that in South Tyrol, particularly with the Vernatsch variety ( Schiava Grossa ) occurring, called "speed camera" form of the pedicle paralysis.
+Ultimately, the berries shrink like raisins, but remain on the green grape structure for a long time.
+On individuals exaggerated Leaf discolouration also occurs.
+This damage pattern is similar to that Esca disease, which leads to confusion.

-The causes are still unclear bacteria. virus or others microorganisms could not be proven as a reason so far.
-As causes become phytoplasmas supposed.
-To date, it is only clear that it is a physiological disorder in the metabolism budget of the vine is.
-Significant in this disorder seem to be insufficient supply of certain nutrients (the main cause is lack potassium suspected) or imbalance between certain nutrients.
+The causes are still unclear bacteria. virus or others microorganisms could not be proven as a reason.
+As causes phytoplasmas supposed.
+So far, it is only certain that it is a physiological disorder in the metabolism of the vine is.
+The main reason for this disorder appears to be insufficient supply of certain nutrients (The main cause is lack of potassium suspected) or to be unbalanced between certain nutrients.

-Furthermore, even extreme environmental situations of the vine seem like for example water stress during the growth cycle or to contribute high returns over a longer period of time.
-However, other circumstances may cause (classic) grapevine, which has nothing to do with the disease described above.
-These are, for example, the already mentioned Stiellähme, as well as weather-related drought. sunburn and hailstorm, See also a listing of all diseases and pests below Vine enemies,
+Furthermore, extreme environmental situations of the vine also seem like water stress during the growth cycle or contribute high yields over a long period of time.
+However, due to other circumstances, a (classic) wilting of grapes can occur that has nothing to do with the disease described above.
+These are, for example, the stalks already mentioned, as well as weather-related drought. sunburn and hailstorm, See also a list of all diseases and pests below Vine enemies,